Below are some frequently asked questions:

 Q: How are practices run / structured?

-A: Wrestlers will get weighed in the first night of practice and then be paired with other wrestlers in his/her weight bracket and age group when possible (partners will be switched intermittently throughout practice).
+A: Wrestlers will get weighed in during a practice and then be paired with other wrestlers in his/her weight bracket and age group when possible (partners will be switched intermittently throughout practice).

 Tournaments